 As climate change continues to wreak havoc on the weather, things are getting wetter.
-According to ClimateCentral.org, 685 weather stations across the US saw yearly rainfall totals that were among the top 10 in history in 2018, which was overall the fifth wettest year in the country’s history.
 Warmer air holds more moisture, so as the planet warms, the rain falls, the earthquakes and hurricanes rage, and we need to be taking major steps to alleviate this issue.
 On a much smaller scale, being prepared for changing weather patterns is important for your immediate future, which is why you need an umbrella that can withstand not only heavy rains but gusting winds.

 A windproof umbrella can do just that, providing protection through violent weather conditions by avoiding the dreaded ‘umbrella-flip,’ which often happens when gusts of winds flip an umbrella’s canopy inside-out.
-We’ve rounded up three umbrellas that protect against this thanks to their smart construction that includes double layered canopies and fiberglass ribs.
+We’ve rounded up seven umbrellas that protect against this thanks to their smart construction that includes double-layered canopies and fiberglass ribs.

-With options that are ideal for large groups, hands-free umbrella holding, and travel, these umbrellas will keep you dry so you can focus on making the world a greener and therefore dryer place.
+With options that are ideal for large groups, hands-free umbrella holding, and travel, these umbrellas will keep you dry on your day to day travels and commutes.

 Lots of umbrellas can keep you dry while in use only to soak you when they’re closed.
 With the EEZ-Y Reverse Inverted Windproof Umbrella, the umbrella has an inverted closing method that traps the water and keeps the user and their surroundings (i.e., your car and front hallway) dry.
 The double-layered canopy blocks wind, with the durable umbrella made with a premium electroplated steel shaft and high-quality fiberglass ribs.
 The EEZ-Y has a double layer water repellent 210 T pongee canopy that protects against UV and water.